 Many rodent studies have neglected to investigate how early life undernutrition affects females.

 We are investigating how early postnatal undernutrition alters anxiety- and depression-like behavior and conditioned fear in both males and females.
 The hippocampus is vulnerable to early-life events and might underlie many of the cognitive and affective consequences of early-life undernutrition.
-Our preliminary work suggests that early postnatal undernutrition reduces anxiety-like behavior in adolescents, which might represent a greater likelihood of risk-taking behaviors.
-Early postnatal undernutrition also increased hippocampal neurogenesis in adolescents, suggesting that early undernutrition delays the brain growth spurt.
+Our preliminary work suggests that early postnatal undernutrition increased hippocampal neurogenesis in adolescent males suggesting that early undernutrition might delay the brain growth spurt.
+Undernutrition also reduced hippocampal neurogenesis in adult males, which could have implications for cognitive and affective behaviors.